Table of Contents

 With the consequences of the COVID-19 crisis still unfolding in 2021, the job market will continue to be susceptible for a while.
 As a result, writing a prospecting cover letter is becoming more popular with candidates eager to find a job sooner.
 This is an unconventional way of sending a cover letter to apply for a job that is not currently being advertised.
 Opening a dialogue with your prospective employer helps you position yourself at the top list when a suitable vacancy comes up.

 A prospective cover letter is similar to a standard cover letter in terms of format and structure.
 In contrast, a prospective cover letter should detail your relevant transferable skills and past work experience.
 It also needs to demonstrate why you would be a good fit for the company.
-Have a look at the company website to find out who to address the cover letter to.
+Have a look at the company website to find out to who to address the cover letter.
 This ascertains the most appropriate employee or department reads your letter.

 Today, we are faced with the toughest job market in decades.
 A cover letter is an integral component of your job search strategy in 2021.
 It is an opportunity to showcase how your unique combination of skills, experience, and educational background meets the employer’s key requirements.
 By adopting your writing with the latest cover letter trends, you will be a few steps ahead of the competition.